-As of May 30, 2015, we had approximately \$3.0 million of federal net operating loss ("NOL") carryforwards.
-Domestic state NOL carryforwards amounted to approximately \$2.4 million.
-Foreign NOL carryforwards totaled approximately \$0.6 million with various or indefinite expiration dates.
-We also have \$0.3 million of foreign tax credit carryforwards as of May 30, 2015.
-We do not have any alternative minimum tax credit carryforward as of May 30, 2015.
+As of May 28, 2016, we had approximately \$5.7 million of net deferred tax assets for federal net operating loss ("NOL") carryforwards, compared to \$3.0 million as of May 30, 2015.
+Net deferred tax assets for domestic state NOL carryforwards amounted to approximately \$2.7 million, compared to \$2.4 million during fiscal year 2015.
+Net deferred tax assets related to foreign NOL carryforwards totaled approximately \$0.6 million with various or indefinite expiration dates.
+The amount of net deferred tax assets related to foreign NOL carryforwards was the same as the fiscal year 2015.
+We also have a net deferred tax asset of \$0.3 million related to foreign tax credit carryforwards as of May 28, 2016 and May 30, 2015.
+The changes in balances from prior year for the federal NOL carryforwards is driven by current year forecast taxable losses.
+We do not have any alternative minimum tax credit carryforward as of May 28, 2016.

-We have historically determined that certain undistributed earnings of our foreign subsidiaries, to the extent of cash available, will be repatriated to the U.S. Accordingly, we have provided a deferred tax liability totaling \$4.8 million and \$7.0 million as of May 30, 2015 and May 31, 2014, respectively, on foreign earnings of \$37.2 million and \$41.3 million, respectively.
-In addition, as of May 30, 2015, \$33.7 million of cumulative positive earnings of some of our foreign subsidiaries are still considered permanently reinvested pursuant to ASC 740-30, Income Taxes - Other Considerations or Special Areas ("ASC 740-30").
+We have historically determined that certain undistributed earnings of our foreign subsidiaries, to the extent of cash available, will be repatriated to the U.S. Accordingly, we have provided a deferred tax liability totaling \$6.7 million and \$4.8 million as of May 28, 2016 and May 30, 2015, respectively, on foreign earnings of \$48.7 million and \$38.2 million, respectively.
+The increase year over year relates to the change in management's assertion for RELL China.
+As of the fourth quarter of fiscal year 2016, we changed our assertion to no longer be permanently reinvested in China.
+In addition, as of May 28, 2016, \$5.7 million of cumulative positive earnings of some of our foreign subsidiaries are still considered permanently reinvested pursuant to ASC 740-30, Income Taxes - Other Considerations or Special Areas ("ASC 740-30").
 Due to various tax attributes that are continuously changing, it is not practicable to determine what, if any, tax liability might exist if such earnings were to be repatriated.

 Management assesses the available positive and negative evidence to estimate if sufficient future taxable income will be generated to use the existing deferred tax assets.
-A significant component of objective evidence evaluated was the cumulative income or loss incurred in each jurisdiction over the three-year period ended May 30, 2015.
+A significant component of objective evidence evaluated was the cumulative income or loss incurred in each jurisdiction over the three-year period ended May 28, 2016.
 Such objective evidence limits the ability to consider subjective evidence such as future income projections.
 We considered other positive evidence in determining the need for a valuation allowance in the U.S. including the repatriation of foreign earnings which we do not consider permanently reinvested in certain of our foreign subsidiaries.
 The weight of this positive evidence is not sufficient to outweigh other negative evidence in evaluating our need for a valuation allowance in the U.S. jurisdiction.